 If probate is required

-- Grant of probate (if there is a will) – or
+- Grant of probate (if there is a will in England, Wales, or Northern Ireland) – or

-- Letters of administration (if there is no will) – or
+- Letters of administration (if there is no will in England, Wales, or Northern Ireland) – or

 This is only needed if the total balance across sole Tesco Bank accounts exceeds £50,000.
-See the section on probate below for more detail.
+For accounts below that threshold, a statutory declaration and certified death certificate are usually sufficient.

 What happens to the accounts